Frequently Asked Questions

 Is everything I share confidential?

 Yes.
 Confidentiality is a cornerstone of our work together.
-There are a few legal and ethical exceptions (such as imminent risk of harm), which we’ll discuss fully at the start, so you have informed consent (which is and should be ongoing and supportive with any psychotherapist you may choose to work with).
+There are a few legal and ethical exceptions (such as imminent risk of harm), which we’ll discuss fully at the start, so you have informed consent (which is and should be ongoing and supportive with any therapist you may choose to work with).

 More information on informed consent here.